tecolicom/Text-Conceal/README.md

         Specify text area to be replaced.
 Default is `qr/.+/s`.

+    - **max** => _number_

+        When the maximum number of replacement is known, give it by **max** parameter to avoid unnecessary work.

     - **test** => _regex_ or _sub_

         Specify regex or subroutine to test if the argument is to be processed or not.
-Default is **undef**, so all arguments will be subject to replace.
+Default is **undef**, and all arguments will be subject to replace.

     - **except** => _string_

-        Transformation is done by replacing text with different string which can not be found in all arguments.
+        Text concealing is done by replacing text with different string which can not be found in any arguments.
 This parameter gives additional string which also to be taken care of.

     - **visible** => _number_